C11R11/simple-file-server/README.md

 # Masterplan

 * Basic feature (done)
-* Json format files listing to consume (to emulate a rest api to serve a file system)
+* Json format files listing to consume (to emulate a rest api to serve a file system.)